iQOO TWS Air 3

 Common Features

-• Both products are earbuds.
+• Both products have an earbud fit.

 • Both products have an IP54 ingress protection rating.